Allen & Unwin New Zealand is part of the Allen & Unwin publishing group.

 For the tenth time in the twenty year history of the award Allen & Unwin voted Publisher of the Year by Australian booksellers.
 Anh Do's The Happiest Refugee wins Biography of the Year, Newcomer of the Year, Booksellers' Choice Award and overall Book of the Year.
 Kate Morton's The Distant Hours wins General Fiction Book of the Year.

 Allen & Unwin voted Publisher of the Year for a record eleventh time by Australian booksellers.
 Allen & Unwin acquires Murdoch Books, the biggest independent illustrated book publisher in Australia.

 For the twelfth time (and fourth consecutive year) Allen & Unwin is voted Publisher of the Year by Australian booksellers.
 Kate Morton's The Secret Keeper wins General Fiction Book of the Year as well as Best Promotional Campaign.

 A&U becomes majority owner of Atlantic Books, cementing our UK publishing arm.

 Sofie Laguna's Eye of the Sheep wins the prestigious Miles Franklin award.

-Allen and Unwin is voted Publisher of the Year for a record-breaking thirteenth time.
+Allen & Unwin NZ is awarded Publisher of the Year in NZ for the first time.
+Allen and Unwin is voted Publisher of the Year in Australia for a record-breaking thirteenth time.
 Charlotte Wood's The Natural Way of Things is voted 2016 Indie Book of the Year and Illuminae, by Amie Kauffman and Jay Kristoff, wins Book of the Year for Older Children.

 Allen & Unwin charities